gymorsiback/Reliability-Aware-Heterogeneous-Hypergraph-Neural-Recommender/README.md

 ## Acknowledgments

-This work was supported by [Your Institution/Funding Source].
-We thank [Collaborators/Contributors] for their valuable feedback and support.

 Special thanks to the open-source community for providing foundational tools:
 - [PyTorch](https://pytorch.org/) for deep learning framework
 - [DeepHypergraph (DHG)](https://github.com/iMoonLab/DeepHypergraph) for hypergraph utilities